 The emergence of the on-demand economy has revolutionized the traditional business models at an advanced rate.
-From hailing a cab to getting a massage, buying groceries, medicine to renting furniture, on-demand apps have made our lives smoother.
+From hailing a cab to getting a massage, buying groceries, medicine to renting furniture, hyperlocal delivery services have made our lives smoother.

 Hyperlocal refers to a small area or a very specific demography.
 It is a business model in which the service provider acquires requested products locally and deliver the same to the customer in the same geographical area.